hongyusu/hongyusu.github.io/amt/_posts/2017-03-01-data-ingestion.md

    - Install and setup Hive, in which one needs to download and install Hive, configures metastore in mySql, setup hdfs folder structure.

    - Create a hive table and import data from a CSV file.
-HQL script can be found from [my Github:BigDataETL:db_hive][hivepackage].
+HQL script can be found from [Github:BigDataETL:Hive][hivepackage].

      ```hql
      -- drop table